 Course of an acne scar

 Some may get healed on their own.
 Spontaneous attenuation of hypertrophic lesions is sometimes seen.
-Wait at least six to twelve months to see how your skin can heal itself.
-The truth is most available acne scar treatment modalities work through skin resurfacing, renewing your skin by removing top layer of the skin.
+Wait at least six to twelve months to see how your skin own healing mechanisms progress to correct unfavorable results.
+Discolorations are more amenable to treatment while degenerated tissue in case of atrophic scars is more toilsome to treat and ultimately not fully recoverable.
+The truth is most available treatment modalities work through skin resurfacing, renewing your skin by removing top layer of the skin.
 The outcome and efficacy of these products could be different though.
 One factor that especially affect the result is individual’s skin type.
-Interestingly, individual’s skin type can make you a better candidate for certain procedure.
+Interestingly, individual’s skin type can make you a better candidate for certain procedures.
 Most of these treatments even retinoid creams act on epidermis, removing the top layer of the skin, their influence on dermis, the second top layer, if there is any, is minimal.
 Arrangement of extracellular fibers has been impaired as a result of work of skin’s healing mechanisms in response to an injury.
 Disorderly reorganization of extracellular fibers is clearly noted.
 Rearranging these haphazardly-arranged collagen fibers in dermis is not something most procedures/treatments can achieve.
-There are some hopes in that regard using Vitamin C serums enriched with antioxidants, however, the net result is not very promising, especially when they are used alone.
+Targeting deeper layers of the skin, dermis, is more challenging yet more promising as is the case with Dermal Repair serum, which prominently affects dermis for connective tissue activation and recovery.
 Having said all that, should I start an acne scar treatment?
 Our answer is yes, we understand the amount of distress scars can bring to your life and we are here to help while believing early intervention is the key.
 We believe, deep facial acne scarring may not be relieved entirely, however, their appearance could be improved.
 Your face can experience smoothness, vitality and a healthy glow.
 Simultaneously, appearance of deep facial scarring could be overwhelmed by epidermis uniformity and integrity.